Part of the Dos and don'ts series – how to keep children and young people safe in sport.

 • Arrive before scheduled practice or game times to ensure that children and young people are not left unsupervised.

-• Have a list of parent or carer emergency contact numbers and a phone that is working.
+• Have a list of parent/carer emergency contact numbers and a phone that is working.

-• Ensure you are aware of alternative pick up arrangements for children and young people and that the parent or carer has provided consent.
+• Ensure you are aware of alternative pick up arrangements for children and young people and that the parent/carer has provided consent.

-• Ensure that if a parent or carer is late, you make reasonable attempts to contact them.
+• Ensure that if a parent/carer is late, you make reasonable attempts to contact them.

 Don't

-• Leave the training or match until all children and young people have been collected by their parent or carer.
+• Leave the sporting event until all children and young people have been collected by their parent/carer.

 Girls ice hockey team getting dressed in the change room